tensorflow/tensorflow/SECURITY.md

 ### Reporting vulnerabilities

-Please email reports about any security related issues you find to `security@tensorflow.org`.
+Please email reports about any security-related issues you find to `security@tensorflow.org`.
 This mail is delivered to a small security team.
 For critical problems, you may encrypt your report (see below).

 Please use a descriptive subject line for your report email.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and announcement.
+After the initial reply to your report, the security team will endeavour to keep you informed of the progress being made towards a fix and announcement.

 In addition, please include the following information along with your report:

-* Your name and affiliation (if any).
+- Your name and affiliation (if any).
-* A description of the technical details of the vulnerabilities.
+- A description of the technical details of the vulnerabilities.
 It is very important to let us know how we can reproduce your findings.
-* An explanation who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
+- An explanation of who can exploit this vulnerability, and what they gain when doing so -- write an attack scenario.
 This will help us evaluate your report quickly, especially if the issue is complex.
-* Whether this vulnerability public or known to third parties.
+- Whether this vulnerability is public or known to third parties.
 If it is, please provide details.

 If you believe that an existing (public) issue is security-related, please send